telefonicaid/fiware-aiakos/docker/README.md

     centos              7                   904d6c400333        2 weeks ago          196.8 MB
     ...

-To execute the Aiakos image, execute the command `docker run -p -p 3000:3000 -d fiware-aiakos`.
+To execute the Aiakos image, execute the command `docker run -p 3000:3000 -d fiware-aiakos`.
 It will launch the Aiakos service listening on port `3000`.

 Check that everything works with

-	curl localhost:3000
+	curl <IP address of a machine>:3000

+You can obtain the IP address of the machine just executing `docker-machine ip`.
 What you have done with this method is the creation of the [Aiakos](https://hub.docker.com/r/fiware/aiakos/) image from the public repository of images called [Docker Hub](https://hub.docker.com/).

 If you want to stop the scenario you have to execute `docker ps` and you see something like this: